MassCalculator/masscalculator-docker/README.md

-# masscalculator_docker
+# MassCalculator::docker

-Docker image for MassCalculator
+Docker container used to run MassCalculator